Enregistré comme favori 512 fois

 We are in urgent need of help with wood chopping, digging and driving to the dump, along with an aupair to help with the kids and the house , SHORT STAYS WELCOME NOW!
 Good food, miserable weather, a warm fire and a lively family await you.

-We are currently video interviewing for permanent positions of at least a month, although if we get on, longer stays are preferable.
-We have resources to provide for all the needs and some basic desires for two people on a permanent basis.
+We are also currently searching for workawayers who would like to stay longer and really get stuck into some of the projects we have on offer.
+We have resources, just sufficient enough, to provide for all the needs and some basic desires for two people on a permanent basis.
 We can unfortunately no longer allow these very valuable places to be occupied by people, albeit very well meaning, who are just travelling through.
 Whilst all of our experiences with our workawayers have been more than memorable, we are now at a stage where our plans are sound and we must make some progress, for which we need volunteers prepared to see a project through to the next stage at least.
 If you are looking for somewhere in the countryside to relocate to permanently, you could do a lot worse than our pretty little village; and if you know your way around a wood workshop and can use the tools therin, you could start immediately; likewise, if you are a decent mechanic or speak fluent computer (inc linux).

 Ideally we are looking for us only a bit younger and subtly different enough for our meeting to be interesting; ie a young man, a young woman, or a young couple, who have more than a passing interest in raising children in the future; a total disgust of what is being done in our name to the planet and it's people whatever class creed or colour, a strong desire to do something about it, and more than one of the skills that you will see we need if you read on.

 If you take a minute or two to read thoroughly our profile (and reviews), you will find answers to most of your questions.
 Further questions, ask away, we'll answer all serious enquiries.

 Over to the intro: